FOR IMMEDIATE RELEASE March 10, 2015

-San Luis Obispo, CA – Camp Hapitok, a residential summer camp for SLO County children with speech and language disorders, is cancelling its 2015 program session.
-In January the organization’s board of directors learned that its 40+ year joint partnership with the SLO County Office of Education was ending due to the Office’s liability concerns.
+San Luis Obispo, CA – Camp Hapitok, a residential summer camp for SLO County children with speech and language disorders, is going forward with its 45th summer session, based on new developments from the SLO County Office of Education.
+In January the Friends of Hapitok, the advisory and fundraising board to Camp Hapitok, learned that its 40+ year joint partnership with the SLO County Office of Education was changing due to the Office’s legal concerns.

 Additional information about Camp Hapitok is available at www.CampHapitok.com.